 |What kinds of creatures might be in a garden?||Rabbits and squirrels.

-(For more information about making and using a question table, see Lilian Katz’s blog entry titled “The Question Table” on the Projects in Practice Web site.)
+For more information about making and using a question table, see Lilian Katz’s blog entry titled “The Question Table”.

 The question table is likely to be useful during all phases of the project.
 New questions usually arise while children are involved in fieldwork.
 Teachers can encourage children to ask questions during any phase of the project in a variety of ways: